moveit/moveit_tutorials/doc/ikfast_tutorial.rst

  python `openrave-config --python-dir`/openravepy/_openravepy_/ikfast.py --robot=<myrobot_name>.dae --iktype=transform6d --baselink=1 --eelink=8 --freeindex=4 --savefile=<ikfast_output_path>

 The speed and success of this process will depend on the complexity of your robot.
 A typical 6 DOF manipulator with 3 intersecting axis at the base or wrist will take only a few minutes to generate the IK.

+**Known issue**
+--freeindex argument is known to have a bug that it cannot handle tree index correctly.
+Say --baselink=0 --eelink=16 and links index from 1 to 9 is not related to current planning group chain.
+In that case --freeindex will expect index 1 as link 10 ... and index 7 as link 16.

 You should consult the OpenRAVE mailing list and ROS Answers for information about 5 and 7 DOF manipulators.